Created In Response to the Evolving Threat Landscape

 From our intel in the field, we have been able to glean that most contract requirements in the supply chain will fall in Tier 3 and below.
-Primes will be responsible for achieving Tier 4 and 5 certification levels.
+Primes will be responsible for achieving Tier 4 and 5 certification levels and cybersecurity practices.

 Our recommendation to proactive defense contractors is to start working towards Tier 3 compliance.
 Based on the timeline given Office of the Under Secretary of Defense for